Zlushiie/AETools/README.md

 	    1. [Hosting](#hosting1)
 3. [Resources](#resources)

-You can use always use the command `++Help` to direct people to this page.
+You can use always use the command `/Help` to direct people to this page.

+Queries use the prefix `++` while commands use [slash commands](https://support.discord.com/hc/en-us/articles/1500000368501-Slash-Commands-FAQ).

 > *Capitalization DOES NOT MATTER AT ALL when using the bot.*
 <br/>*The database for AETool updates every 3 minutes.*